Shopify Plus Partner Klaviyo Master Platinum Partner Full-Service eCommerce Agency

 The most successful brands today aren’t just the ones with the best ads – they are the ones that have mastered the art of retention.
 They understand that a customer’s first purchase is just the beginning of the relationship.
 To turn a profit, you need a retention engine that turns buyers into fans, and fans into advocates.

-Here is a deep-dive guide on why retention is your primary profit driver and three advanced automations to secure your brand’s future.
+Here is a direct, no-nonsense guide on why retention must be your primary profit driver and three advanced Klaviyo automations to secure your brand’s future.

 Part 1: The “Why” – The Math of Survival